waydabber/BetterDisplay/README.md

 - If you find that your new dummy or dummy mirror is not located where you actually want it to be relative to your other displays, you can easily move around a display using `Settings` > `Move Next to ...` from the app menu.
 - You can configure both mirroring, main status, resolution and everything else in System Preferences the old fashioned way as well.
 If you are not using Pro, you actually need to do this.
 Follow the [this guide](https://github.com/waydabber/BetterDummy/discussions/477) on how to do this.
 - If you really can't set up what you want, just hop over to the [BetterDummy discord channel](https://discord.gg/aKe5yCWXSp) where you can lay out your problem and eventually somebody should help you out! :)

-If you are running the old v1.0.13 open source version, please [refer to this guide](https://github.com/waydabber/BetterDummy/discussions/477) on how to setup dummy mirroring.

 ## Supporting the project / purchasing BetterDummy Pro